nihal111/nihal111.github.io/_posts/2015-09-20-assistant-lenovo.markdown

 ![lenovoposterAssistANTLevel1]({{ site.baseurl }}/img/AssistANTLevel1.jpg "Level 1"){:style="max-height: 500px;"}

 ### 72 to 48
 Around early evening, having nicely cleared my other appointments, I called up Arpan only to find out that he's left for home and won't be back by next morning.
-I decide not to waste more time and start designing levels in MS Paint based on raw ideas from the previous day.
-I finish with 4 levels ready.
+I decided not to waste more time and started designing levels in MS Paint based on raw ideas from the previous day.
+I finished the day with 4 levels ready.

 {: .center}
 ![lenovoposterAssistANTNewLevel]({{ site.baseurl }}/img/AssistANTNewLevel.jpg "New level"){:style="max-height: 500px;"}